The Definitive Guide To Testosterone Boosting Supplements

 Note - DHT has received a very bad reputation in recent years and has been correlated with male pattern baldness and prostate enlargement.
 This occurs when high levels of DHT are accompanied by high levels of estrogen in the body.
 We should note that this is a correlation, not a causation.
 Logically, it would make sense for the body to convert significant portions of testosterone into DHT if there is excess estrogen in order to prevent the testosterone from being converted into estrogen.

-In today’s society the go-to method for increasing testosterone levels has been to incorporate synthetically produced testosterone into the body via direct injections, gels/patches, or pills.
-While this definitely works to increase your testosterone levels this is not the end of the story…
+In today’s society the go-to method for boosting testosterone levels has been through introducing testosterone replacement therapy or illegal steroids into the body via direct injections, gels/patches, or pills.
+While this definitely works to boost your testosterone levels this is not the end of the story…

 As we know, the endocrine system is made up of a number of feedback loops designed to keep the body in balance.
 When we inject large amounts of exogenous (created from outside the body) testosterone into the body, the body begins to increase the production of the aromatase enzyme to remove this excess testosterone by converting it into estrogen.